HELP US CELEBRATE THE FOUNDATION 20 YEARS AND RECOGNISE THE FOUNDER’S 40TH YEAR SINCE HIS INJURY.

 Any contribution you can help us make is a real investment in hope.

 CLICK HERE to donate today.

-CLICK HERE to find out how you and your company can assist us in our “Campaign for Hope” in 2014.
+CLICK HERE to find out how you and your company can assist us in “Project Discovery” in 2015.